ghatt-o/FNAF-Engine-Reborn/README.md

 .NET Framework 4.7.2

-Open up the solution file in FNAF Engine Reborn directory and click on Build Solution!
+Open up the solution file in FNAF Engine Reborn directory and build it!
+(CTRL + Shift + B)